 Most people realize that stress affects critical organs like the heart and the brain, but what’s not as well known is how stress affects other important organs including skin.
 In fact, scientists are now learning more and more about the affects of stress on the skin and how skin stress can affect the body in general (systemic affects).
 There are many different types of stress that can affect the skin including from environmental sources such as UV radiation (UVR) from the sun, low humidity, or air pollution.
 Some forms of environmental stress like UVR and air pollution result in oxidative stress that can occur within skin cells.
 On the other hand, psychological, emotional or psychosocial (pertaining to psychic and social aspects) stress can also affect skin health.

 It has been shown that UVR causes oxidative stress leading to immune and skin cell damage.
 What has been a mystery is how UVR can sometimes cause immune suppression throughout the body.
-In fact, attenuation of multiple sclerosis, an autoimmune disease, has been achieved in some individuals following UVR exposure.
 At the cellular level, it has been shown that UVR can cause free radical formation including reactive oxygen species (ROS) in the skin that can lead to oxidative stress.
 When oxidative stress occurs, the naturally protective oxidative defense enzymes such as superoxide dismutases (SOD) that are capable of neutralizing free radicals become overwhelmed.
 This can result in damage to proteins, lipids and DNA.

 Amazingly, scientific evidence indicates that skin possesses a mechanism to deal with stress (including environmental stress) that is similar to the hypothalamic-pituitary-adrenal (HPA) axis used by the body.
 Within the human body, this axis involves the hypothalamus in the brain producing corticotropin-releasing hormone (CRH) that stimulates the pituitary gland to release adrenocorticotropic hormone (ACTH), which causes the adrenal gland to produce glucocorticoids (mainly cortisol) when the body is under stress.
 Glucocorticoids (steroid hormones) like cortisol suppress the immune response to stress to decrease inflammation that can be damaging to many tissues.
 Interestingly, skin can also produce cortisol, and all the molecular players of the HPA axis can be found in the skin including corticotropin-releasing factor (CRF) that regulates the production of ACTH.